 EXn=-12i,j∞gigjd3rd3r'φi*r'φj*rφirφjr'r-r'

-As EHn and EXn are not linear n, the required W cannot be obtained by simply inserting fractional-electron density - and the Hartree and exchange terms do not retain they usual form for ensemble state.
+As EHn and EXn are not linear n, the required W cannot be obtained by simply inserting fractional-electron density, and the Hartree and exchange terms do not retain their usual form for the ensemble state.

-Instead we have WH=EHn+ΔEeHφjw;w and WX=EHn-ΔEeHφjw;w were the ensemble correction is:
+Instead, we have WH=EHn+ΔEeHφjw;w and WX=EHn-ΔEeHφjw;w in which the ensemble correction is:

 ΔEeH=12w1-wd3rd3r'φjwr2φjwr'2r-r'

-As expected for w=0 or w=1 ,WX and WH reduce to their usual form.
+As expected for w=0 or w=1 ,WX and WH reduce to their usual forms.

-Explicit linear form of the exchange-correlation can be obtained in the same spirit:
+An explicit linear form of the exchange–correlation can be obtained in the same spirit:

 EXCn=1-wEXCρ0(w) +wEXCρ1(w)

-The excited state energy can then be simply obtained from the ensemble expression using the corrected functional form via
+The excited-state energy can then be simply obtained from the ensemble expression using the corrected functional form via

 EK=EW+I>0δIK-wI∂EW∂wI

-The ensemble correction will be implemented in the Q-Chem software.
-Ensemble formalism with the corrected functionals will be thus available to the whole quantum chemistry community to use and benefit from.
+The ensemble correction will be implemented in Q-Chem software.
+Ensemble formalism with the corrected functionals will thus be available to the whole quantum chemistry community to use and benefit from.

-While we can write EXC[n] explicitly linear, some implicit non-linear dependencies from the function ρw will arise, we thus will test again the deviation from linearity with respect to the weights of the ground-state corrected functionals.
+While we can write EXC[n] to be explicitly linear, some implicit nonlinear dependencies from the function ρw will arise.
+We will thus test again the deviation from linearity with respect to the weights of the ground-state corrected functionals.
 The success of the correction scheme is crucial for the success of the whole project, as this key step will enable the study of large systems relevant to astrochemistry.
-I thus suggest two remedies for the case that this will not provide satisfactory in the ‘feasibility and risk assessment ‘section.
+I thus suggest two remedies in the “feasibility and risk assessment” section in case the correction scheme is not satisfactorily successful.

-A3: High level ab-initio benchmark calculation on small molecules
+A3: High-level ab initio benchmark calculation on small molecules

-We will perform a benchmark study on small cyclic and non-cyclic carbonaceous systems containing π electrons and model the energy of the ground and excited states of the systems along different bond-breaking coordinates for both the neutral and charged species.
+We will perform a benchmark study on small cyclic and noncyclic carbonaceous systems containing π electrons and model the energy of the ground and excited states of the systems along different bond-breaking coordinates for both the neutral and charged species.
 The choice of the systems stems from the astrochemical scenarios we will need to model.
-For the benchmark calculations, we will use the extended multi-state (XMS)-CASPT2 method to build the PES of the different fragmentation paths under study, as they produce improved potential on the near crossing regions.
+For the benchmark calculations, we will use the extended multistate (XMS)-CASPT2 method to build the PES of the different fragmentation paths under study, as they produce improved potential on the near-crossing regions.

 Having benchmark results will serve two purposes:

 The energy of the available functionals deviates from linearity with respect to the ensemble weights.
-Prior to any correction we will systematically compare the deviation of different functionals and the interrelation with their ability to reproduce the benchmarked results.
+Prior to any correction, we will systematically compare the deviation of different functionals and the interrelationships with their ability to reproduce the benchmarked results.

-Having a set of benchmark PES will allow us to test the performance of the corrected functionals and their ability to reproduce accurate wave-function results.
+Having a set of benchmark PESs will allow us to test the performance of the corrected functionals and their ability to reproduce accurate wavefunction results.

 A4: Ensemble DFT study on benchmarked systems

-We will systematically test the correction scheme and the performance of corrected functionals of different Rungs on “Jacob’s Ladder”, including LDA, GGA and hybrid functionals to test which corrected functionals gives the best results and are best suited for our purposes.
-For each functional, we will repeat calculation of fragmentation path performed in WP A3 and obtain a benchmark of the performance of the corrected functionals in the ensemble formalism.
-This will enable us to choose the functional best suited for our purposes, and provide a valuable information on the performance of the functionals in the ensemble formalism.
+We will systematically test the correction scheme and the performance of corrected functionals on different rungs of “Jacob’s Ladder”, including LDA, GGA and hybrid functionals to test which corrected functionals gives the best results and are best suited for our purposes.
+For each functional, we will repeat the calculation of the fragmentation path performed in WP A3 and obtain a benchmark of the performance of the corrected functionals in the ensemble formalism.
+This will enable us to choose the functional best suited for our purposes, and will provide valuable information on the performance of the functionals in the ensemble formalism.